LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 ```

 {: .important}
 Need help understanding custom data fields in API integrations?
-See [here](conversation-builder-integrations-integration-basics.html#process-api-results-with-custom-data-fields).
+See [this section](conversation-builder-integrations-integration-basics.html#process-api-results-with-custom-data-fields).
 Wondering when the **Process User Response** code gets invoked in the interaction?
-See [here](conversation-builder-interactions-interaction-basics.html#order-of-operations).
+See [this section](conversation-builder-interactions-interaction-basics.html#order-of-operations).

 #### Notes on Structured questions